How to eat and drink your way around Liège.

 Where to stay in Liège – The Penta Hotel:

 With our trip to Liège nearly over it was time to pack our bags and head to the train station.
-We returned to Brussels where we picked up the Eurostar for an effortless smooth and comfortable journey home.
+We returned to Brussels where we picked up the Eurostar for an effortlessly smooth and comfortable journey home.

 Check out my previous post and learn more about why I highly recommend a visit to Liège, it’s a remarkably friendly and vibrant city with plenty to eat, drink explore.
+It’s an easy day trip from Brussels with plenty of things to do.

 Thinking of visiting?
 Why not pin this post for later